 5 Tips to Prevent a Security Breach in your Business

-Almost all businesses today have their business data on computer and almost all of them are eventually connected to a network which is then connected to the Internet.
+Almost all businesses today have their business data on the computer and almost all of them are eventually connected to a network which is then connected to the Internet.
 Most have firewalls, all of them should.
 Most have some level of protection but almost all of them can be improved just by starting with these tips.

-As long as there is valuable data, and that data may only be valuable to the owner, cyber criminals will attempt to bypass the security protocols meant to protect this data.
+As long as there is valuable data, and that data may only be valuable to the owner, cybercriminals will attempt to bypass the security protocols meant to protect this data.
 They are attempting in ways that are much more automated and sophisticated than ever before.
-The causes of security breaches are as broad ranging as the attempts made.
-Everything from Phishing, Hacking and Malware (31%), Employee Action or Mistake (17%), Vendor Breach (14%), Internal Theft (8%) to Lost or improper disposal of data (6%).
+The causes of security breaches are as broad-ranging as the attempts made.
+Everything from Phishing, Hacking, and Malware (31%), Employee Action or Mistake (17%), Vendor Breach (14%), Internal Theft (8%) to Lost or improper disposal of data (6%).
 Add to this device theft or loss, weak and stolen credentials, and outdated systems that use ineffective security measures and you have a whole lot of holes to plug in your company.
 The following five tips are a good start for any company.

 Lock it Up – Keep Important Data Secure

 Employees not being educated on data security and protection is one of the biggest reasons for internal data breaches and the introduction of Ransomware and Malware into your company.
 Just like you wouldn’t give everyone in your company the combination to the safe, it’s a good idea to limit access to important data and information by restricting access privileges to the smallest number of individuals.
-Additionally, if your network and office allows for it, you can segment financial and other critical data and the select users of that data to its own network.
+Additionally, if your network and office allow for it, you can segment financial and other critical data and the select users of that data to its own network.

 User Awareness Training and Testing

 User Awareness training is also another key component that really makes every employee part of the solution and not the problem.
 Recurring training and testing on phishing, credit card policies and data security will cut down on the users clicking on malicious emails.
-PICS ITech offers low cost continuous education to get your users on guard for intruders.
+PICS ITech offers low-cost continuous education to get your users on guard for intruders.